DylanPDao/c0323-code-solutions/sql-delete/sql-delete-quiz-notes.md

 After completing this exercise, you should be able to discuss or answer the following questions:

-- How do you delete rows from a database table?
+- How do you delete rows from a database table? delete from "table" where what ur looking for returning \*

-- How do you accidentally delete all rows from a table?
+- How do you accidentally delete all rows from a table? not specifying where in search

 ## Notes